FeeeDz/waniCTF_2023/README.md

 ## Canaleak

-the aim of this challenge is to leak the stack canary through format string vulnerability and then jump to the win function.
+the aim of this challenge is to leak the stack canary through format string vulnerability and then jump to the win function that will open /bin/sh.

 ```C
 while (strcmp(nope, "YES")) {